Hanb12-JO/robosys2024_assignment2/README.md

 speedtest.ConfigRetrievalError: HTTP Error 403: Forbidden
 ```
 This error can occur due to temporary network issues or when the external `Speedtest` API is temporarily unavailable.
 If this happens, please wait for a few minutes and try running the program again.

 If the issue persists, check the following:
+* Ensure that your internet connection is stable and active.
+* Verify that the Speedtest CLI is updated to the latest version.
+* Confirm that network restrictions (proxies or firewalls) are not causing the problem.